Cumberland County Extension Association By-laws

 Vacancies on the board may be temporarily filled at a regular or special meeting and an individual filling this vacancy will be nominated for a 2-year term at the next Annual Meeting.

-Article V – Duties Powers and of the Directors
+Article V – Duties and Powers of the Directors

 In addition to the authority given and duties imposed by these bylaws and the laws of the State of Maine, the directors are charged with the management of the Association with full power to acquire property, both real and personal, in the name of the Association and to sell, lease, mortgage, and exchange or otherwise dispose of such property.

-Powers and Duties of the directors include:
+Duties and Powers of the Directors include:

 a.)
 Approving an annual operating budget for submission to the County Commissioners.